symfony/symfony-docs/cookbook/bundles/tests.rst

 It is possible to create a minimalistic ``AppKernel`` inside the bundle for testing and showcase purposes, instead of:

-1. creating a separate application
+# Creating a separate application;
-2. install the bundle in it
+# Install the bundle in it;
-3. then check how things turn out
+# Then check how things turn out.

 If the third party bundle is named ``AcmeMyBundle``, the ``AppKernel`` could look like this::